huacnlee/autocorrect/README.md

 > Since: 2.0

-You can use `autocorrect-disable <rule>` in comment to disable some rules.
+You can use `autocorrect-disable <rule>` in a comment to disable some rules.

 > Rule names please see: [Configuration](#configuration)